-During this rotation, residents will be in clinics with Dr. Weinstein and with Dr. Mannava on different days of the week.
-While working with Dr. Mannava, residents will sign-out with her in the morning and participate in her excision clinic in the afternoon.
+During this rotation, residents will be alternate clinics with Drs.
+Weinstein and Mannava While working with Dr. Mannava, residents will sign-out with her in the afternoon and participate in clinic in the afternoon.
 Additional information regarding our Dermatopathology training is below.

 Residents have numerous opportunities to participate in clinical research, book chapters and publications if they choose.
 Dr. Weinstein also has an interest in diagnosing and treating skin conditions in women and men from a diverse, multicultural background and works to provide personalized and culturally sensitive care.

-The rotation will also include virtual lecture viewing requirements as part of a Diversity Series published by the ASDS in addition to hands-on training "slots" in the schedule for the rotating resident to practice using different devices and performing cosmetic procedures on practice patients at least once a week.
+The rotation will also include virtual lecture viewing suggestions as part of a Diversity Series published by the ASDS.
+Specific times will be designated in the schedule for residents the rotating resident to practice using different devices and performing cosmetic procedures on practice patients during their rotation.

 In addition to directing this formal curriculum for our residents, Dr. Mannava directs our 1-year ACGME Accredited Dermatopathology Fellowship.

-The Department of Dermatology is actively involved in dermatologic surgery, with training provided by three dermatologic surgeons.
+The Department of Dermatology is actively involved in dermatologic surgery, with training provided by three dermatologic surgeons and includes an ACGME-accredited Mohs fellowship.
 Mohs micrographic surgery is performed five days per week and involves active resident participation.
 At the completion of training, residents are skilled in the surgical techniques of simple and complex excisions, layered closures, grafts, and small flaps.
 Residents participate in formal rotations at our College Town and Red Creek sites.
 They also have the opportunity to experience surgery at one of our Mohs surgeon’s private practice office.
-Residents engage in weekly didactics as part of our Tuesday surgery curriculum and review the American Society of Surgical Dermatology journal each month.
-Hands on workshops are also provided for new residents at the start of each academic year.
+Residents engage in biweekly didactics as part of our Tuesday surgery curriculum and review relevant dermatologic surgery literature quarterly.
+Hands on workshops are also provided for new residents quarterly.

 Dermatologists treat patients of all ages, and the proficient treatment of pediatric skin disease requires distinct clinical training.
 Dermatologists must be prepared not only to treat common pediatric disorders, but to recognize rare syndromes and disorders unique to childhood.
 Treatment of pediatric patients is integrated into general dermatology clinics and is further emphasized in weekly pediatric clinics at our Red Creek clinic location with our pediatric dermatologist on faculty.
-Residents also gain experience in the management of complex pediatric dermatology during their consult rotations where they routinely care for pediatric patients at Golisano’s children’s hospital.
-Formal didactics are led by our faculty pediatric dermatologist, community fellowship trained pediatric dermatologists as well as national guest lecturers.
+Residents also gain experience in the management of complex pediatric dermatology during their consult rotations where they routinely care for pediatric patients at Golisano’s Children’s Hospital.
+Formal didactics are led by our faculty pediatric dermatologist as well as national guest lecturers.

 Inpatient Dermatology Consultation

 Dermatologic manifestations of systemic medical conditions are an integral part of medicine and offers a unique scope of pathology that would otherwise not be seen in the outpatient setting.
-Dr. Molly Plovanich directs our inpatient consult rotation.
+Residents are able to work one-on-pone with a dedicated dermatologic hospitalist, Dr. Molly Plovanich, who directs our inpatient consult rotation.
 Each resident spends one month on inpatient consults in which he/she may evaluate a new-onset skin condition in the hospital setting at the request of another service.
 Under the supervision of Dr. Plovanich, the resident may encounter dermatologic emergencies as well as common drug eruptions or rare pathology unique to this setting in acutely sick patients.
 Residents have the opportunity for continuity by seeing hospital follow ups on Friday mornings during Dr. Plovanich’s urgent outpatient clinic.

 We pride ourselves in providing a broad and comprehensive education, encompassing all aspects of Dermatology.
-Additional focused clinics also exist, enriching our resident curriculum.
+Additional focused specialty clinic enrich our resident curriculum.
 Please visit our faculty pages for additional information.

 - Adult Blistering Diseases